-Sub-goal 4: Understand and address the distribution and impacts of human and environmental health challenges across communities, which have implications for social sustainability.
+• SUB-GOAL 4: Understand and address the distribution and impacts of human and environmental health challenges across communities, which have implications for social sustainability.

-Focus Area 4: Multi-scale Science: From Genomes to Ecosystems, Microbes to Humans
+Focus Area 4: Multi-Scale Science: From Genomes to Ecosystems, Microbes to Humans

-An understanding of biodiversity at all levels is critical to our ability to productively, responsibly and sustainably interact with our natural world.
-In addition to our appreciation and fundamental understanding of the natural world, the preservation of biodiversity is essential for providing key ecosystem services upon which we rely.
-CELS researchers study the evolutionary and ecological dynamics of biodiversity from microbes to humans, and from genomes through organisms and populations to ecosystems.
+An understanding of biodiversity at all levels is critical to our ability to productively, responsibly, and sustainably interact with our natural world.
+In addition to our appreciation and fundamental understanding of the natural world, the preservation of biodiversity is essential to preserve the key ecosystem services provided by organisms upon which we rely.
+CELS researchers study the evolutionary and ecological dynamics of biodiversity from microbes to humans, and at all levels of biological organization-from genomes through organisms and populations to ecosystems.
 We have particular strengths in marine and freshwater research, given our proximity to Narragansett Bay and Rhode Island Sound and their watersheds.
-While recognizing our traditional strengths in organismal research, our growing strengths in genomics and bioinformatics are enhancing our understanding of biodiversity and enabling the prediction of species' responses to an ever-changing planet in freshwater, marine and terrestrial ecosystems.
-CELS faculty and students work in interdisciplinary, collaborative research teams, frequently across URI Colleges.
-We study how our foundational knowledge of biology at scales from genes to ecosystems can be used to develop effective land management plans, coastal and marine policy, a green economy, and a healthy and sustainable global ecosystem.
+While recognizing our traditional strengths in organismal research, our growing strengths in genomics and bioinformatics enhance our understanding of biodiversity and enable us to predict the responses of freshwater, marine, and terrestrial species to an ever-changing planet.
+CELS faculty and students will work in interdisciplinary, collaborative research teams, frequently across URI colleges to achieve these goals.
+We use our foundational knowledge of biology at scales from genes to ecosystems to develop effective land management plans, coastal and marine policy, a green economy, and a healthy and sustainable global ecosystem.

-Goal: By 2023, CELS researchers will have increased our understanding of (a) biodiversity at multiple scales from genomes to ecosystems, and (b) how the evolution and ecology of organisms within given ecosystems, from microbes to humans, affects environmental and ecosystem health.
+By 2023, CELS researchers will have increased our understanding of (a) biodiversity at multiple scales from genomes to ecosystems, and (b) how the evolution and ecology of organisms, from microbes to humans, affects environmental and ecosystem health.

-Sub-goal 1: Promote interdisciplinary and collaborative research that integrates multiple levels of scientific inquiry (from genomes to ecosystems to social systems) and co-produces knowledge to ensure a sustainable planet.

-Sub-goal 2: Utilize big data and bioinformatics approaches to enhance our understanding of biological and functional diversity, from microbial systems to ecosystems and large landscapes.
+- SUB-GOAL 1: Promote interdisciplinary and collaborative research that integrates multiple levels of scientific inquiry (from genomes to ecosystems to social systems) and co-produces knowledge to ensure a sustainable planet. - SUB-GOAL 2: Utilize big data and bioinformatics to enhance our understanding of structural and functional diversity, from microbial systems to ecosystems and large landscapes.

-Sub-goal 3: Understand the fundamental biological properties of genes and proteins, cells, organs and organ systems, organisms, populations, communities, and ecosystems, as well as their collective responses to environmental change.
+SUB-GOAL 3: Understand the fundamental biological properties of genes and proteins, cells, organs and organ systems, organisms, populations, communities, and ecosystems, and their collective responses to environmental change.

-Sub-goal 4: By working with stakeholders, collaboratively develop solutions to restore and protect biodiversity and the ecosystems that support our planet.
+SUB-GOAL 4: By working with stakeholders, we will develop solutions to protect and restore biodiversity and the ecosystems that support our planet.

-Sub-goal 5: Understand how the coupling between human and natural systems can enhance and preserve biodiversity, enhance resilience, improve the management of aquaculture, fisheries, and wildlife populations and habitats, and promote a vibrant, sustainable environment.
+SUB-GOAL 5: Understand how the coupling between human and natural systems can enhance and preserve biodiversity, enhance resilience, improve the management of aquaculture, fisheries, and wildlife populations and habitats, and promote a vibrant, sustainable environment.